zhong-yy/Geophysics_practice/README.md

 # Geophysics_practice
-Some exercises I've done in couses of geophysics modelling and inversion.
+Some exercises I've done in geophysics modelling and inversion courses.